flennerhag/mlens/README.md

 ## Usage

-The library utilized the Scikit-learn API.
+The library utilizes the Scikit-learn API.
+Specify a set of base estimators, either as a list of estimators or a dictionary of preprocessing cases with associated base estimators, along with a meta estimator.
+In the simplest case:

 ```Python
 from mlens.ensemble import StackingEnsemble